kantegory/akterm-landing/README.md

-# arkterm
+# Akterm landing
-Server- and client-side for Arkterm Company landing page.
+Server- and client-side for landing page.